 Marloes Dekker Nitert

-Dr Marloes Dekker Nitert is a senior research fellow at The University of Queensland.
+Dr Marloes Dekker Nitert is a Senior Lecturer in the School of Chemistry and Molecular Biosciences at The University of Queensland.
 Marloes is a biomedical researcher with a PhD from Lund University in Sweden.
 Her research focuses on the role of metabolism in complications of pregnancy.
-She currently heads a laboratory research group at the UQ Centre for Clinical Research, studying the role of the gut microbiome in pregnancy, the role of food additives on placental function and placental gene expression, and epigenetic markers in pregnancy complications.
+She currently heads a laboratory research group studying the role of the gut microbiota in pregnancy and pregnancy complications, placental gene expression and epigenetic markers in pregnancy complications.
 Marloes works closely together with clinician-scientists and clinicians at the Royal Brisbane and Women’s Hospital.
-She is part of the SPRING RCT team, which assesses if probiotics can prevent gestational diabetes mellitus in overweight and obese women.
+She is part of the SPRING RCT team which assessed if probiotics can prevent gestational diabetes mellitus in overweight and obese women.
 Marloes is a scientific representative on the SOMANZ council.